Datanomix raises $6M to monitor factory operations

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

 Datanomix, a production intelligent software vendor, today announced it has raised $6 million in series A funding to expand the reach of its software.
-Co-led by Gutbrain Ventures and PBJ Capital, the company says it will put the funds toward growing its sales, marketing, customer success, and engineering departments.
+The round was co-led by Gutbrain Ventures and PBJ Capital, and Datanomix says it will put the funds toward growing its sales, marketing, customer success, and engineering departments.

 Manufacturing is undergoing a resurgence as business owners look to modernize their factories and speed up operations.
 According to ABI Research, more than 4 million commercial robots will be installed in over 50,000 warehouses around the world by 2025, up from under 4,000 warehouses as of 2018.
-In China, Oxford Economics anticipates 12.5 million manufacturing jobs being automated, while in the U.S., McKinsey projects machines will take upwards of 30% of such jobs.
+Oxford Economics anticipates 12.5 million manufacturing jobs will be automated in China, while McKinsey projects machines will take upwards of 30% of these jobs in the U.S.

 Founded in 2016 and based in Nashua, New Hampshire, Datanomix offers an operations monitoring solution that requires no operator input and automatically benchmarks production using only manufacturing equipment data.
-Datanomix’s dashboards deliver statuses on factory KPIs and allow users to drill into specific metrics, jobs, and clients at any time.
+Datanomix’s dashboards deliver statuses on factory KPIs and allow users to drill down into specific metrics, jobs, and clients at any time.
 The platform can connect to existing enterprise resource management systems for maintenance, tuning, and calibration workloads and supports alerts to notify customers when conditions — e.g., temperatures, pressures, and vibrations — require their attention.

 “Fundamentally, there were three significant gaps in the real-time factory data market that we sought to address: (1) Is this data meaningful enough right now that it can change my day in progress?
 (2) Does the system deliver information in such a way that it naturally aligns with the chaotic workflow of manufacturing people? and (3) Is the data contextual enough that it can immediately improve my estimating/costing/profitability metrics?” a spokesperson told VentureBeat via email.
-“Customers see what benchmarks our software creates, with literally no input required from them at all, they are blown away that we basically know their jobs as well or better than they do.”
+“Customers see what benchmarks our software creates, with literally no input required from them at all.
+They are blown away that we basically know their jobs as well or better than they do.”

 Digital transformation